ThomasStoyles/BorderlandsWeaponGen/README.md

 Once this was working I moved onto Jenkins

 # Jenkins
-Jenkins is going to be used to automatically
+Jenkins is going to be used to automatically to deploy everything that we have created above.
+This is done by using a jenkins file which is on the development VM, I also added a webhook so that when you push something to github jenkins automatically runs the jenkins file.
+Within the jenkins

 # CI-CD Pipeline